bbanting/budgettool/README.md

 - Incorporate graphing with matplotlib
     - bar graph categories for year and month
     - monthly income and expenses over year
-- Goals for categories; sub categories?
 - Config command
     - Prevent keywords from being used as users or categories
 - Warn when current year is not active year
-- Preset expenses and bills
+- Preset expenses and bills (goals)
+    - tags attached to goals
+        - any and and relationships
 - Get entry ID more efficiently
 - Show hidden entries, ability to permanently delete
 - Implement undo and redo?